GainorB/css-box-model/readme.md

   padding: 20px;
 }
 ```
 ### Did anyone notice a change?
-Raise your hand if you noticed a change.
-Did you see how it looked like the area inside the box got bigger?
+What happened to the area outside of the content box?

 ## BORDER
 ![CSS Box Model Border](./readme-assets/css-border.gif)